 - May 1, 1973 - EHSC was designated as a charitable organization, whose status remains in good standing.
 On October 12, 1973 - the Lots for the current Ottawa Street location (lot 371) was purchased (price $32,500) with adjustments made on October 19, 1973 for 5' of the neighbouring lot (lot 370).

 - May 2, 1974 - As new land owners, supplement to the Letters Patent of September 25, 1918, was signed which states: “PROVIDE that, upon dissolution of the Corporation and after the payment of all debts and liabilities, its remaining property shall be distributed or disposed of to one or more recognized charitable organizations in Canada".

-- June 3, 1974 - EHSC sold the Balmoral Avenue location to the city of Hamilton for purposes of a parking lot and the church was then relocated to its present location at 83 Ottawa Street North.
+- June 3, 1974 - EHSC sold the Balmoral Avenue location to the city of Hamilton for purposes of a municipal parking lot.
+The church was then relocated to its present location at 83 Ottawa Street North.

 - May 8, 2016, Mother's Day - EHSC ordained its first Minister, Reverend Kathleen Barnard.